perryOnCrack/perryoncrack.github.io/apps/rez.md

 ## Changelogs

-### Version x.xx (version number not decided yet)
+### Version 1.12 (version number not decided yet)

 - New Feature:
     - Classic Z Launcher layout

 - Changes:
+    - Suggestion count dialog now set the value immediately
     - Prettier animation when pulling up the app list
-    - Suggestion count dialog now set the value immediately
+    - Other minor UI changes

 - Bug Fixes:
-    - Fixed a bug where suggestion count can be set to negative value and crash the launcher forever.
+    - Fixed an oversight where suggestion count can be set to negative value and brick the launcher.

 ### Version 1.11-fix1 (2024-08-26)